Outdoor Safety Starts in Your Own Backyard

 - Rope swings are fun, but require extra vigilance.
 Always supervise your child closely and secure ropes out of reach once playtime is over.
 Similarly, don't allow kids to wear drawstring sweatshirts or necklaces when they're on play equipment; they pose a strangulation risk.

 - Resist the urge to buy a play set your child can "grow into."
 Injuries occur more frequently when kids use equipment designed for bigger, older children.
 Be aware: falls from heights of five feet or higher are more likely to result in serious injuries.
 (Got a beginner?
-We offer a great first play set that's scaled down just for toddlers.)
+We offer a great 3-in-1 Activity Gym that's scaled down just for toddlers.)

 - Finally, always supervise your child when playing.
 The National Safe Kids Campaign maintains that 40 percent of accidents could be avoided simply if parents were more vigilant!